 “Look,” said Chloe, “I am just saying, ant society is structured and co-supportive.
 There are no stupid ants!
 They don’t question their role, they aren’t lazy, and they don’t forget what they’re supposed to be doing.
 They understand and fulfil their obligations for the common good of ant society.
 And, there are certainly no evil ants.”

 Immediately ahead, the traffic lights switched from green to amber and then to red.
-Anna braked, coming to an abrupt stop, front tyres coming to rest upon a faded white line on the road.
+Emily braked, coming to an abrupt stop, front tyres coming to rest upon a faded white line on the road.

 “Why did you stop?”
 Chloe asked, smarting from the sudden loss in momentum.